 A Christmas Surrender

-Christmas parties and special surprises were cancelled over and over.
+Christmas parties and special surprises that had been planned for months were cancelled- over and over.

-I was waiting for the perfect moment for a beautiful family photo in the snow for our Christmas card.
+What were we going to do without a beautiful family photo in the snow for our Christmas card?

-I continued to pray for health with each upcoming event, and someone else got sick.
+I continued to pray for health with each upcoming events- plays, concerts, traditions we have had since they were born- and just as I said ‘amen,’ someone else got sick.

 I couldn't help but think that God brought the squirrels to see if I was really relinquishing control of this season and trusting Him with His plan.